w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-**Original version: WCAG2ICT embedded an example into the WCAG note.**
+**Option 1: Leave the WCAG2ICT example embedded into the WCAG note.**

 Functions that emulate a keyboard or numeric keypad key press are considered essential.
 <div class="example">